 In Level 1, the material weight of the vehicle and the carbon intensity of each material (in kgCO2eq / kg) are secondary data.
 LCA practitioner should assume a proportion of each material to vehicle weight.

 In Level 2, the material weight of the vehicle are primary data.
 The carbon intensity of each material production are secondary data.

-CM,RCM=i(TAi×MDi×(1+SRi) ×CEFMA i)

-(17)